Connecting to prior knowledge

 Rich assessment task

-Recognising our own cultures and cultural practices is important especially when there are opportunities to celebrate them.
 Students write their own text based on one of their own cultural activities.
-Use the factual narrative format as modeled by the Baby Business text.
+Use the factual narrative format as modeled by Baby Business.
 Include important aspects that make the activity culturally appropriate.
 Think of the language used and the character roles.
 Ask students if they can substitute any of the words for words from a language from their own cultural heritage.

 Encourage the students to use family photos to add to their text.